 \section{Introduction}

-Weak gravitational lensing, the deflection of light rays due to the presence of matter between a source and the observer, has been established as one of the most powerful probes to explore the nature of dark matter, dark energy and to constrain the parameters of the current, widely used cosmological model \citep{albrecht2006report,Kilbinger_2015}.
+The deflection of light rays due to the presence of matter between a source and the observer, known as weak gravitational lensing, has been established as one of the most powerful probes for exploring the nature of dark matter and dark energy.
+It can be used to constrain the parameters of the current, widely used cosmological model \citep{albrecht2006report,Kilbinger_2015}.
 In the 2010s, large-area weak lensing surveys (Stage III surveys) such as the Dark Energy Survey\footnote{https://www.darkenergysurvey.org/} \citep{DES}, Kilo-Degree Survey\footnote{https://kids.strw.leidenuniv.nl/} \citep{KiDS}, and Hyper Suprime-Cam\footnote{https://www.naoj.org/Projects/HSC/} \citep{HSC} were developed.
-In recent years, their results \citep{Heymans21,Secco22,Dalal23,Li23,KiDS+DES} spurred a discussion of potential tensions in early and late-time Universe cosmology \citep{Tensions}, opening new questions and paving the way for Stage IV surveys.
-These upcoming surveys include the Legacy Survey of Space and Time\footnote{https://rubinobservatory.org/explore/lsst} on the NSF-DOE Vera C. Rubin Observatory \citep{Ivezic19}, the Euclid mission\footnote{https://www.euclid-ec.org/public/data/surveys/} \citep{Laureijs11}, and the Nancy Roman Space Telescope\footnote{https://roman.gsfc.nasa.gov/} \citep{Roman}, which allow for precision cosmology.
+In recent years, their results \citep{Heymans21,Secco22,Dalal23,Li23,KiDS+DES} have spurred a discussion of potential tensions in early- and late-time Universe cosmology \citep{Tensions}, opening up new questions and paving the way for Stage IV surveys.
+Upcoming surveys include the Legacy Survey of Space and Time\footnote{https://rubinobservatory.org/explore/how-rubin-works/ lsst} on the NSF-DOE \textit{Vera C. Rubin} Observatory \citep{Ivezic19}, the \textit{Euclid} mission\footnote{https://www.euclid-ec.org/public/data/surveys/} \citep{Laureijs11}, and the \textit{Nancy Roman} Space Telescope\footnote{https://roman.gsfc.nasa.gov/} \citep{Roman}, which allow for precision cosmology to be applied.